Spin Polarization from Circularly Polarized Light Induced Charge Transfer

-When a molecule absorbs CPL, the photon's angular momentum is transferred to it, resulting in excited states with nonzero projection of electronic orbital angular momentum along the light axis.
 For concreteness, we consider an achiral donor molecule with CPL-addressable degenerate excited states $\ket{^1\mathrm{D}_{\lambda}}$ where the label $\lambda=\pm$ depends on its orbital angular momentum, as sketched in Fig. \ref{fig:schem}.
-Examples of such donors include $\pi$-conjugated molecules like metalloporphyrins \cite{barth2006unidirectional} and metallophthalocyanines,\cite{Isago2015,claessens2008phthalocyanines} as well as monolayer transition metal dichalcogenides.\cite{cao2012valley} We define a molecular frame ($\mathbf{x}_{\mathrm{mol}},\mathbf{y}_{\mathrm{mol}},\mathbf{z}_{\mathrm{mol}}$), with $\mathbf{z}_{\mathrm{mol}}$ pointing from donor to acceptor and the molecule is oriented such that the light axis aligns with $\mathbf{z}_{\mathrm{mol}}$ as in Fig.~\ref{fig:schem}.
+We define a molecular frame ($\mathbf{x}_{\mathrm{mol}},\mathbf{y}_{\mathrm{mol}},\mathbf{z}_{\mathrm{mol}}$), with $\mathbf{z}_{\mathrm{mol}}$ pointing from donor to acceptor and the molecule is oriented such that the light axis aligns with $\mathbf{z}_{\mathrm{mol}}$ as in Fig.~\ref{fig:schem}.
 To understand the subsequent charge-transfer dynamics, we construct a minimal electronic Hamiltonian for this donor--acceptor system using only its frontier orbitals.
 Within this framework, two charge-transfer pathways emerge: a spin-conserving channel ($\ket{^1\mathrm{D}_{\lambda}}\to\ket{^1\mathrm{CT}_{\lambda}}$), and a spin--orbit-coupled channel ($\ket{^1\mathrm{D}_{\lambda}}\to\ket{^3\mathrm{CT}_{\lambda}}$) that depends on the helicity of the exciting CPL.
 The model predicts a net spin polarization that reverses under $\lambda \to -\lambda$ and grows with the spin--orbit coupling (SOC) strength $v_{\mathrm{SOC}_{\lambda}}$.
 This spin polarization decays due to vibronic coupling in this case originating in Jahn-Teller distortions that lift the $\lambda=\pm$ degeneracy,\cite{hougen1964vibronic,panariti2025long} which we model using Bloch-Redfield equations.
 The transient generation of a spin polarization therefore, occurs when the charge-transfer rate exceeds the rate of $\lambda=\pm$ orbital angular momentum state mixing.
 Since such ultrafast coherent charge transfer has been observed in dyads with a metalloporphyrin donor and an axially bound acceptor,\cite{benitz2021photoinduced,guragain2023zinc,chen2024ultra} we take this as a representative system for our study but expect the basic mechanism to hold generally.